BuildmodeOne/wizard_points/README.md

 # Wizard Points

-Wizard Points is a simple web app that allows you to keep track of your points in the card game [Wizard](https://en.wikipedia.org/wiki/Wizard_(card_game)).
+Wizard Points is a simple web app (optimized for mobile usage) that allows you to keep track of your points in the card game [Wizard](https://en.wikipedia.org/wiki/Wizard_(card_game)).

 Visit the [website](https://wizardpoints.app/#/) ([wizardpoints.app](https://wizardpoints.app/#/)) to get started.